werc/migration-zf2-zf3/README.md

 and run `$ composer dump-autoload`.

-After rebuild of composer autoload you should be able to run module in ZF3 recomended structure under ZF2 version and with composer autoloading.
+After rebuild of composer autoload you should be able to run module in ZF3 recommended structure under ZF2 version and with composer autoloading.
 Don't forget to dump cache if you have `config_cache_enabled`.

 #### More to this topic